heba-ali2030/dice_rolling_simulator/README.md

 ####      For this project, you’ll need to set the min and max number that your dice can produce.
 For the average die, that means a minimum of 1 and a maximum of 6.
 You’ll also want a function that randomly grabs a number within that range and prints it.

-Concepts to keep in mind:

-Random
-Integer
-Print
-While Loops